Trump's rhetoric about DC echoes a history of racist narratives about urban crime

 Trump's action echoes uncomfortable historical chapters

-As District of Columbia National Guard troops arrived at their headquarters Tuesday, for many residents, the prospect of federal troops surging into the district’s neighborhoods represented an alarming violation of local agency.
+As D.C. the National Guard arrived at their headquarters Tuesday, for many residents, the prospect of federal troops surging into neighborhoods represented an alarming violation of local agency.
 To some, it echoes uncomfortable historical chapters when politicians used language to paint historically or predominantly Black cities and neighborhoods with racist narratives to shape public opinion and justify aggressive police action.

-April Goggans, a longtime Washington resident and grassroots organizer, said she was not surprised by Trump's actions.
-Communities had been preparing for a potential federal crackdown in the district since the summer of 2020, when Trump deployed National Guard troops during racial justice protests after the murder of George Floyd.
+April Goggans, a longtime D.C. resident and grassroots organizer, said she was not surprised by Trump's actions.
+Communities had been preparing for a potential federal crackdown in D.C. since the summer of 2020, when Trump deployed troops during racial justice protests after the murder of George Floyd.

-“We have to be vigilant,” said Goggans, who has coordinated protests and local civil liberties educational campaigns for nearly a decade.
+“We have to be vigilant,” said Goggans, who has coordinated local protests for nearly a decade.
 She worries about what a surge in law enforcement could mean for residents' freedoms.

 “Regardless of where you fall on the political scale, understand that this could be you, your children, your grandmother, your co-worker who are brutalized or have certain rights violated,” she said.